 Menstrual history — Amenorrhea (absent menstrual periods) usually signals an absence of ovulation, which can cause infertility.
 Oligomenorrhea (irregular menstrual cycles) can be a sign of irregular ovulation; although oligomenorrhea does not make pregnancy impossible, it can interfere with the ability to become pregnant.
-(See "Patient information: Absent or irregular periods (Beyond the Basics)".)
+(See "Patient education: Absent or irregular periods (Beyond the Basics)".)

 Physical examination — A physical examination usually includes a general examination, with special attention to any signs of hormone deficiency or signs of other conditions that might impair fertility.
 The provider will also perform a pelvic examination, which can identify abnormalities of the reproductive tract and signs of low hormone levels (figure 2).
 The physical examination may be performed by the patient's primary care provider, gynecologist, or infertility specialist.

 Blood tests — Blood tests can provide information about the levels of several hormones that play a role in female fertility; in women, key hormones are produced by the hypothalamus, the pituitary gland, and the ovaries.
-These hormones can include follicle-stimulating hormone (FSH) and estradiol to assess how well the ovaries are functioning, TSH to test thyroid function, and prolactin to assess the presence of a benign pituitary tumor.
+These hormones can include follicle-stimulating hormone (FSH), estradiol, and antimullerian hormone (AMH) level to assess how well the ovaries are functioning, TSH to test thyroid function, and prolactin to assess the presence of a benign pituitary tumor.

 Basal body temperature — Monitoring of basal body temperature (measured before getting out of bed in the morning) was previously recommended to determine if ovulation occurred.
 A woman's temperature usually rises by 0.5ºF to 1.0ºF after ovulation.
 However, basal body temperature patterns can be difficult to interpret and are not generally recommended in the evaluation of infertility.